saliftankoano/dressr/README.md

 - Using import `BrowserRouter, Route, Routes from 'react-router-dom'`
 - Pages are imported using their address
-    - ex: `import Wardrbe from "./components/Wardrbe";`
+    - ex: `import Wardrbe from "./components/Wardrbe.js";`
 - Within the function `App()`, routes to different pages are set up using the `<Route>` attribute
     - ex: `<Route path= '/wardrbe' element={<Wardrbe/>}/>`

 ## How functions are Imported
 In order for functions to be imported from other pages, we have to enable `"type": "module"` in `package.json`.
-This creates a bit of an annoyance because now *every single* import needs to include extensions.
-Sorry about that.
+This creates a bit of an annoyance because now *every single* import needs to include extensions. *Sorry about that*.

 But this allows us to import functions and classes from other files using the following syntax:
 ```
 import { className, functionName } from './file.js';
 ```

-## How the Wardrbe is Processed
+## How the `Wardrbe` is Processed
 The application processes information using file `WardrbeBackend.js`.
 ## class `item`
 The `item` class contains instances of each item that is created by the user and assigned to the wardrbe.